 An excellent variety of Spanish and international craft beers in bottles and on draft.
 Excellently priced and with friendly staff.
 It’s also usually possible to find a seat (this will probably change as the bar becomes more popular).
 Recently moved from Calle Ballesta.
 Often stocks beer from Fabricas Maravillas (below).

 Is Madrid worth a trip especially for its beer scene?
-No, not necessarily, but one of these bars will make a good stop.
+Not necessarily, but one of these bars will make a good stop.
 The craft beer scene in Madrid is not yet as good as in, say, Barcelona, but who knows, the way these bars are popping up, in the next few years the city could have a thriving artisanal beer community all its own.